ElementsProject/lightning/doc/INSTALL.md

 You can compile in `customize-image.sh` using the instructions for Ubuntu.

-A working example that compiles both bitcoind and c-lightning for Armbian can be found [here](https://github.com/Sjors/armbian-bitcoin-core).
+A working example that compiles both bitcoind and Core Lightning for Armbian can be found [here](https://github.com/Sjors/armbian-bitcoin-core).

 To compile for Alpine